mehdi-oraki/LangGraph-Model-For-Summarization/README.md

 ## 📋 Overview

-This project demonstrates how to build a simple AI agent using LangGraph for state management and a local Hugging Face model for text summarization.
+This project demonstrates how to build an AI agent using LangGraph for state management and a local Hugging Face model for text summarization.
 The agent is designed to be educational, showing core LangGraph concepts while maintaining simplicity.

 ## 🚀 Features